GuillaumeElias/TheQuestForTruth/README.md

 # TheQuestForTruth

 Game for Arduboy.
 In early development.
+The idea is to make a wacky platformer with RPG elements.

 ## Libraries

 - Arduboy2
+- ArduboyTones
 - MemoryFree

 ## License